 Don't forget to take time to enjoy the amazing gardens before strolling over to the famous Blarney Woolen Mills, the world's largest Irish gift shop.

 Enjoy the sights with a driving tour through Cork City taking, The Shandon Bells, English Market, University College Cork and much more.

-For your last stop, we will visit the 16th century Charles Fort for a 15-minute photo-op to capture the stunning views and learn of its fascinating history.
-Then on to the charming village of Kinsale for a delicious pub lunch.
+For your next stop, we will visit the 16th century Charles Fort for a 15-minute photo-op to capture the stunning views and learn of its fascinating history.

 The Rock of Cashel or also known as Cashel of the Kings is a unique site which is home to a 12th century Round Tower and Chapel plus a 13th-century Cathedral.

 Then we journey on to the medieval city of Kilkenny, known as the Marble City.
-It is steeped in history which is instantly visible in its cobbled streets and historical buildings.
+It is steeped in history which is instantly visible in its cobbled streets and historic buildings.
 Take a stroll down the medieval mile and marvel at St. Canices Cathedral & Round Tower, Rothe House & Garden, The Black Abbey and much more.
-Finish up at the famous Kyteler’s Inn for a great lunch.

-After this, relax and we will transport you back to your hotel or airport with a lifetime of memories.
+After this, sit back, relax and we will transport you back to your hotel or airport with a lifetime of memories.